 What to do about Midland Funding collecting on debts you could not afford to pay.

-If you are contacted by Midland funding, or by Midland Credit Management, or some other Encore Receivables debt collection brand, consider the following:
+If you are contacted by Midland funding, or by Midland Credit Management, or some other Encore debt collection brand, consider the following:

 - Are you able to come up with a plan to resolve the debt for about half of what is owed?
 If you can afford to settle with MCM or Midland Funding you can contact them and work toward getting a deal negotiated, a written agreement on the collectors letter head outlining the terms, and pay it off.
 While it is recommended to negotiate and settle with MCM or Midland Funding in a single lump sum payment whenever possible, you can also look to set up monthly payments that you are confident you can afford and follow through with to completion.
 Midland Credit Management and Midland Funding both offer different methods to resolve debts they are collecting while giving you time to pay.

 - If you are not familiar with the debt they allege you owe, or do not see how you could possibly owe the amount being alleged that you owe, request the debt be validated.
 Send your request in writing via certified mail return receipt requested.
 If you do not hear back from them do not assume they went away, that the debt cannot be sent to a different collector, or sold off to a different debt buyer.
+I do not recommend this approach if you want to resolve a debt that you know to be yours.

 - Be certain you are aware of how long it has been since you last paid on the account and compare that to the SOL (statute of limitations) for being sued on your type of debt in your state.
 You may learn that you cannot legitimately be sued for the debt as it has passed the SOL.
 That does not mean the debt can no longer be collected, or that you should ignore it.
 The account is likely showing up on your credit report.
 If you have a goal of buying a home, or refinancing an existing home, you may find you are forced to settle collection accounts in order to qualify for a loan later on.
 And settling later on may come at a higher price.
+Avoid applying for credit of any nature just prior to negotiating with Midland Credit and other debt collectors (it makes you look more collectable)

 Depending on your current financial situation, looking for affordable settlements and paying off debts with Midland Credit Management and Midland Funding will set you up for less stress and the ability to achieve later financial goals.

 The woman who inspired this article was a CRN member from a few years ago.
 She was laid off from work and struggled to find a new job.
 She could no longer afford to make payments on her credit card debts and was referred to me by her accountant.
 I worked with her and her husband to develop a plan to settle her unpaid debts, rather than file bankruptcy (they had filed in the 90’s and did not want to go through that again).
 She was able to knock down her largest 6 credit card balances by settling with her original creditors using money she was able to borrow from a family member.
-Her husband’s hours were then cut back at his job, and it became impossible for her to follow through with the plan, leaving a couple of her smaller balance accounts unresolved, the Citibank account Midland Credit Management began collecting being one of them.
+Her husband’s hours were then cut back at his job, and it became impossible for her to follow through with the plan, leaving a couple of her smaller balance accounts unresolved, the Citibank account Midland Credit Management began collecting was one of them.

 She did not reach out to me for feedback on dealing with the Midland Credit Management collection letter she received.
 Instead, she went to the internet and found what she said was the consistent advice to send a debt validation letter to MCM.
 She thought the collection account was behind her when she did not hear back from MCM.
 When she received the attorney collection notice in the mail for the same debt, she simply repeated her debt validation request again.
 She did not know how, or what to respond to the collection attorney with, once they mailed back evidence of a debt she already knew she owed.
 She only contacted me again after she was sued by Midland Funding.

-Settling collections with MCM or Midland Funding LLC even when sued.
+Settling with Midland Funding LLC when sued.

 I suggested she connect with a local consumer attorney about her options to handle the lawsuit.
 After that consultation she decided to settle the lawsuit from Midland Funding.
 She got a good deal to be sure, but she was settling on a total balance that had increased by roughly a third of what MCM was originally collecting due to attorney costs.
 She could have settled directly with Midland Credit Management early on, and for a much better savings, and less stress.